January 16 & 175:30 to 7:30 p.m.

 Students will begin the program in the fourth semester and complete the program in five semesters.

-All eligible applicants to the Honours Bachelor of Construction Management degree program in September 2021, with a combined minimum non-weighted average of 80% in the courses required for admission, will receive a $2,500 first-year entrance award when they accept their offer of admission and register for classes.
+All eligible applicants to the Honours Bachelor of Construction Management degree program for September 2023, with a combined minimum non-weighted average of 75 percent and higher, will be considered to receive a first-year entrance award: